Freedom of speech is shifting under the Trump administration. We're exploring how

 Our series "The State of the First Amendment: The Right From Which All Other Rights Flow" will explore who felt censored before President Trump returned to office and who feels stifled now.

-Our reporting found scientists are scrubbing reports and federal grant applications of words the Trump administration has banned.
-Some student activists are afraid participating in protests could lead to deportation.
-Teachers are nervous about a new online portal where students or parents can file complaints about diversity, equity, and inclusion lessons in class with the U.S. Department of Education.
+Our reporting found that scientists are scrubbing reports and federal grant applications of words the Trump administration has banned.
+Some student activists are afraid that participating in protests could lead to deportation.
+Teachers are nervous about a new online portal where students or parents can file complaints about diversity, equity and inclusion lessons in class with the U.S. Department of Education.

 "When students make connections to events in history that don't frame the current administration in a positive light and then ask questions, it gives me pause," says E., a high school history teacher, who asked NPR to use only her first initial for fear she could be reported for speaking out.
 "I've had to hold back, sometimes changing the subject abruptly, telling them that I can't comment."